jonathan-vella/CAF-Expert-Learning-Path/02-CAF Basic - Strategy and Plan/customer-scenario.md

 - Critical success factors must be clearly articulated
 - High level business case required for CEO, CFO and SLT.
 To be delivered by CIO
 - Optimise deployment of surveyors by automating their work as much as possible.
 This will give them a competitive advantage in an already commoditising business
-- Leverage technology such as drones to optimise surveys & offer surveying solutions in areas not possible with people or conventional machines such as underwater, dangerous / hazardous environments or environments with limits on heavy equipment.
+- Leveraging technology such as drones to optimise surveys & offer surveying solutions in areas not possible with people or conventional machines such as underwater, dangerous / hazardous environments or environments with limits on heavy equipment.

 Additional possibly relevant information found from various sources: